ENSO-3D/Ice-Cream-Sandwich/README.md

 </div>

-## :bulb: About
+## :bulb:ICS.200 3D Printer

-ICS.200 is a fully enclosed CoreXY printer using The Ice Cream Factory's Ice Cream Sandwich build technique.
-The ICS.200 is built around MGN9H rails that are 220mm long with a build area of around 160x160x160mm, the design allows for it to be scaled easily.
+ICS.200 is a fully enclosed CoreXY 3D printer designed using The Ice Cream Factory's innovative Ice Cream Sandwich build technique.
+This printer is built around MGN9H rails with a length of 220mm, offering a generous build area of approximately 160x160x160mm.
+One of the standout features of the ICS.200 is its scalability, allowing users to easily adjust the size according to their specific needs.

+## Ice Cream Sandwich Build Technique

-Ice Cream Sandwiches are parts made of laser cut aluminum (typically 2-3mm) sandwiching a central printed plastic core.
-This is similar in construction to ACM panels such as DiBond which have an incredible strength to weight ration.
-Nearly all load is carried by the much stiffer aluminum panels (75x as stiff as plastic).
-The plastic core is merely to space the panels apart.
-Additionally for high load situations aluminum spacers also separate the plates.
-It should be possible to have the panels made by PCB houses using 2mm aluminum PCBs for about 20% the cost of laser cutting, making the construction technique quite inexpensive.
+The core construction of Ice Cream Sandwiches involves laser-cut aluminum panels (typically 2-3mm thick) sandwiching a central 3D-printed plastic core.
+This design, similar to ACM panels like DiBond, delivers an exceptional strength-to-weight ratio.
+The load is primarily borne by the highly rigid aluminum panels, which are 75 times stiffer than plastic.
+For added strength in high-load scenarios, aluminum spacers separate the panels.
+The cost-effective nature of this construction technique makes it feasible to produce panels through PCB houses, utilizing 2mm aluminum PCBs at approximately 20% of the cost of laser cutting.

+## Key Features:

-It utilises 220mm MGN9H rails all around and 9mm 2GT belts for X/Y.
+- Utilizes 220mm MGN9H rails and 9mm 2GT belts for X/Y movements.
-Electronics are mostly placed in the back, and AC parts are placed in the bottom.
+- Electronics are primarily located in the back, while AC components are housed in the bottom section.
-Toolhead movement is provided by two Nema17 stepper motors, either long shaft versions or normal length with couplings.
+- Toolhead movement is facilitated by two Nema17 stepper motors, either long shaft variants or normal length with couplings.

-Part cooling is done via CPAP.
+- Part cooling is achieved using a CPAP blower (Currently a roborock fan).

-The bed is 6mm cast aluminum lifted via 6mm 2GT belts by three 5:1 belt reduced drives or direct drive.
-It features proper Maxwell kinematic joints to allow for bed expansion while constraining other motion and to allow automatic bed leveling.
-Bed levelling and mesh probing is done with a probe.
+- The 6mm cast aluminum bed is raised via 3Z 6mm 2GT belts through three 5:1 belt-reduced drives or direct drive.
+- Features Maxwell kinematic joints for the bed, allowing for expansion while constraining other motions and facilitating automatic bed leveling.
+- Bed leveling and mesh probing are carried out with a dedicated probe like Euclid.

-ICS.200 is fully enclosed with panels on all sides.
+- Full enclosure with aluminium panels on all sides ensures a controlled printing environment.

+## Community and Discussion

-The project is being discussed on the CroXY Discord server: https://discord.gg/SeYrseguuf
+Join the conversation and get involved in the development of ICS.200 on the CroXY Discord server: [CroXY Discord Server](https://discord.gg/SeYrseguuf)

-The sister printer Quattro Gelato is found here: https://github.com/CroXY3D/Quattro-Gelato
+Explore the sister printer, Quattro Gelato, at [Quattro Gelato GitHub Repository](https://github.com/CroXY3D/Quattro-Gelato)

+## Current Status

-The prototype is currently being built.
+The prototype of ICS.200 is currently in the process of being built.
+Stay tuned for updates and improvements!

 ## License